| DEVELOPMENT

 the Ministry of National Development in consultation with the Chief Valuer,

+who takes into account current market value.
 Jones Lang LaSalle's head of research (South Asia)

 Feng Zhi Wei reckons that 'while past transactional evidence remains a key